lichih-yen/MERN-Stack/README.md

-# MERN-stack-exercise
+## MERN-stack-exercise
-Repo for a practice of CRUD, nested model, designing a collection, and focus on the project organization.
+1. Created a RESTFUL API from Scratch with Node.js, Express, MongoDB and Mongoose.
+2. Secured the API by adding JWT authentication.

+continue...